Can You Link Up With Treewidth?: Preliminaries

 A \emph{multigraph} $M$ is a graph that allows parallel edges with the same endpoints, but no self-loops.
 The \emph{degree} $\deg_M(v)$ of a vertex $v \in V(M)$ is the number of edges incident to $v$, taking multiplicities into account.
 The \emph{average degree} of $M$ is $d(M) \coloneqq 2|E(M)|/|V(M)|$.

-A \emph{matching} in $M$ is set $M' \subseteq E(M)$ of pairwise vertex-disjoint edges.
+A matching in $M$ is set $M' \subseteq E(M)$ of pairwise vertex-disjoint edges.
 Slightly abusing notation, we regularly interpret $M'$ again as a graph with edge set $M'$ and vertices for all endpoints in $M'$.
-Given a vertex set $X$, a matching \emph{on }$X$ is a matching whose endpoints are all contained in $X$.
-In particular, given a multigraph $M$, a matching on some vertex set $X \subseteq V(M)$ need not be a matching in $M$.

 A \emph{$q$-edge coloring} of $M$ is a partition of $E(M)$ into $q$ matchings.
 The \emph{edge-chromatic number} of $M$, denoted by $\chi'(M)$, is the minimum number $q$ such that $M$ admits a $q$-edge coloring.
 A theorem by Shannon \cite{Shannon49} provides an upper bound on the edge-chromatic number in terms of the maximum degree, though a looser bound with factor $2$ can be achieved by a straightforward greedy algorithm.

-\begin{theorem}[{\cite{Shannon49}}] Every multigraph $M$ of maximum degree $d$ has $\chi'(M) \leq \lfloor \frac{3}{2}d \rfloor$. \end{theorem}
+\begin{theorem}[{\cite{Shannon49}}] Every multigraph $M$ of maximum degree $\Delta$ has $\chi'(M) \leq \lfloor \frac{3}{2}\Delta \rfloor$. \end{theorem}